Fighting Animal Cruelty

 Pit Crew: A bully’s best friend

-This volunteer program includes the enrichment of the “bully breeds” in the care of the Friends For the Dearborn Animal Shelter.
+This volunteer program includes the enrichment of the “bully breeds” in the care of the Friends for Animals of Metro Detroit.
 Find out more if you are interested in becoming a part of the Pit Crew.

 Friends Affect Dearborn BSL